-The storyline in Phrexia: All Will Be One” see’s Elesh Norn rise to power, and the heroes of the MTG Universe all gather in one place.
-With a story that feels as high-stakes as Avengers: Endgame.
+The storyline in Phyrexia: All Will Be One sees Elesh Norn rise to power as the heroes of the MTG Universe gather in one place.
+It feels as high-stakes as Avengers: Endgame.
 Will one of our Planeswalker heroes die?

-Here’s a little bit from Wizards for the story, but please read some more yourself.
+Here’s a little bit from Wizards on the story — but read more yourself if you can.

 When the Phyrexians invaded Mirrodin, they fell under the influence of the plane’s colored suns.
 The mana from the white sun gave birth to Elesh Norn.
 She adopted and twisted the societies and beliefs of those she conquered into her Phyrexian faction, the Machine Orthodoxy.
 She preaches a vision of grand unity where no creature is separated from the other by such pitiful, mortal barriers as skin or flesh.